Florida Residency: Guide for Digital Nomads

 In terms of legal barriers and residency requirements to officially domicile in Florida and South Dakota, it’s incredibly simple.
 That said, Texas isn’t much more work, either.

-South Dakota explicates its residency requirements: stay in South Dakota for one night (with a receipt from a hotel or campground as proof), and, together with your personal mailbox address, that’s enough proof to get your South Dakota driver’s license.
+South Dakota expedites its residency requirements: stay in South Dakota for just one night (with a receipt from a hotel or campground as proof), and, together with your personal mailbox address, that’s enough proof to get your South Dakota driver’s license.

 • Estate tax

-The absence of estate tax in these states carries important consequences for legacy planning, preserving more wealth for future generations.
+The lack of estate taxes in these states carries important consequences for legacy planning, preserving more wealth for future generations.

 • Asset protection laws

-Florida and Texas have precedents for strong asset protection laws, with South Dakota having favorable laws, albeit not quite as pronounced.
+Florida and Texas have strong asset protection laws, with South Dakota having favorable laws, just not quite as pronounced.

 • Geographical advantages

-Geographically, Florida caters well to nomads who spend most of their time on the East Coast or in Europe Texas is more centrally based, putting it further out of the way unless you’re coming from Mexico.
+Geographically, Florida caters well to nomads who spend most of their time on the East Coast, Europe, the Caribbean, or Central or South America.
+Texas is more centrally based, putting it further out of the way unless you’re coming from Mexico.

-On the other hand, South Dakota doesn’t really have a leg up from any direction.
+On the other hand, South Dakota doesn’t really have a leg up in any direction.

 • Health insurance options

-Florida has a wider menu of ACA-compliant health insurance options available than South Dakota, which can potentially carry significant weight depending on your circumstances.
+Florida has a wider menu of ACA-compliant health insurance options available than does South Dakota, which can potentially carry significant weight, depending on your circumstances.

 • Vehicle registration and inspection